Rough (facility): History

 Production licences for the Rough field were given in 1964, and gas was first brought ashore to Easington gas processing terminal in 1975.
-In 1980 British Gas Corporation (which became British Gas plc in 1986 following privatisation) purchased the Rough field with one-third of reserves depleted, with the intention of converting the field into a gas storage facility to manage seasonal trends in the supply and demand of gas in the UK.
-In 1983 British Gas Corporation made the final decision to convert Rough into a natural gas storage facility.
+In 1980, British Gas Corporation (which became British Gas plc in 1986 following privatisation) purchased the Rough field with one-third of reserves depleted, with the intention of converting the field into a gas storage facility to manage seasonal trends in the supply and demand of gas in the UK.
+In 1983, British Gas Corporation made the final decision to convert Rough into a natural gas storage facility.
 It came into operation in 1985 as the largest gas storage facility built in the UK continental shelf, capable of storing 100 billion cubic feet of gas, nearly double Great Britain's 2021 capacity.

 The break-up of British Gas plc in 1997 into BG Group and Centrica meant that BG Storage was created as a ring-fenced subsidiary of BG Group, for competition reasons.
 In 2001, BG Group sold BG Storage, and thus the Rough facility, to Dynegy.
 In 2002, Centrica bought the plant from Dynegy for £304 million during Dynegy's period of near-bankruptcy.
-The purchase of Rough led to the Competition Commission requesting certain undertakings being put in place because of Centrica's control of the Morecambe Bay gas fields which at the time were providing 10–15% of the UK's gas supply.
-In 2003 Centrica provided DECC with a set of undertakings and Centrica Storage Ltd (a wholly owned subsidiary of Centrica plc) was formed.
+The purchase of Rough led to the Competition Commission requesting certain undertakings being put in place because of Centrica's control of the Morecambe Bay gas fields, which at the time were providing 10–15% of the UK's gas supply.
+In 2003, Centrica provided DECC with a set of undertakings and Centrica Storage Ltd (a wholly owned subsidiary of Centrica plc) was formed.
 Centrica Storage Ltd still operates the Rough facility in accordance with the undertakings.

 Profitability

 The facility had made a profit for its owners by exploiting the difference in gas price between summer and winter.
-Gas was injected for storage when its future price on the commodities futures market rose above its current market price.
-That gas would be sold with a future delivery date, creating an instant profit, and then held in the facility until the date contracted with the purchaser on which it was required to be delivered.
+Gas was injected for storage when its future price on the commodities futures market rose sufficiently above its current market price.
+That gas would be sold with a future delivery date, creating an instant profit.
+It was then held in the facility until the date contracted with the purchaser on which it was required to be delivered.

-However this business model became harder to operate as the global market in liquefied natural gas developed.
+However, this business model became harder to operate as the global market in liquefied natural gas developed.
 This was one of the factors leading to Rough's closure in 2017.

+Centrica have both claimed that Rough is loss making and highly profitable.
+In their 2024 Annual report they claimed that "The Rough gas storage facility was re-opened, at a cost of less than £10m, generating £653m operating profit between 2022 and 2024".
+However they have also briefed the media that "losses are unsustainable unless the Government agrees to a price-smoothing mechanism."